FayonaC/dit355-distributedsystems-documentation/README.md

    1. The system booking requests and responses are to be handled through MQTT.
 5. Dentists will be unavailable for booking appointments for 1 hour and also 30 minutes per day due to breaks.
 6. Dental appointments must be 30 minutes in length and start on the hour or half past the hour.
+7. Requests and responses need to follow the format in the provided JSON files.

 # Software Architecture Document (SAD)